addomam/hotwire/readme.md

 }
 ```

-That's all that's requried in the `flake.nix` for this to work.
+That's all that's required in the `flake.nix` for this to work.
 The expected format and locations of the rest of the files are described below.

 ## Conventions

 ### Naming

 This module was written to follow the [upstream nixpkgs convention](https://github.com/NixOS/nixpkgs/blob/master/CONTRIBUTING.md#code-conventions) that file names are `kebab-case` and Nix values are `lowerCamelCase`.
 If your files follow this convention and are in `kebab-case`, your flake outputs will automatically be converted to `lowerCamelCase`.
-For example, if you have a package in `packages/my-cool-package.nix` or `packages/my-cool-package/default.nix`, the corresponding flake ouptput will be `.#packages.myCoolPackage`.
+For example, if you have a package in `packages/my-cool-package.nix` or `packages/my-cool-package/default.nix`, the corresponding flake output will be `.#packages.myCoolPackage`.

 ### Directory Structure

-This module expects to find a directory structure largely resembing the structure of a flake's outputs.
+This module expects to find a directory structure largely resembling the structure of a flake's outputs.
 For instance, it expects to find files for the `nixosConfigurations` output in the `nixos-configurations` directory.
 In an output's directory, every file with a `.nix` extension and directory containing a `default.nix` file is expected to correspond to an output.
 For files or directories that satisfy those conditions, the corresponding output's name will be based on the source's name as described above in [naming](#naming).

 For more details on how a specific output is handled, see it's section below.